 Because of the potential for personal injury and harm, handling freon should only be done by a trained AC technician licensed and certified to handle the substance.
-In fact, the U.S. Environmental Protection Agency (EPA) recommends not replacing freon or refrigerant by yourself for both health and environmental reasons.
-Only an EPA licensed technician is legally allowed to reclaim/recharge freon.
+In fact, the U.S. Environmental Protection Agency (EPA) recommends not replacing Freon or refrigerant by yourself for both health and environmental reasons.
+Only an EPA-licensed technician is legally allowed to reclaim and recharge Freon.

 New Freon Regulations

-As of January 1, 2020, freon can no longer be made in or imported into the United States.
-Freon, also known as R-22 and HCFC-22, has now been banned in the U.S. While this type of freon was used for decades, since 2010, manufacturers have been creating AC systems that don’t require this type of refrigerant.
+As of January 1, 2020, Freon can no longer be imported or made in the United States.
+Freon, also known as R-22 and HCFC-22, has now been banned in the U.S. While this type of Freon was used for decades, manufacturers have created AC systems that don’t require this type of refrigerant since 2010.
 A new refrigerant, called R410A, or Puron, is now the refrigerant of choice since it doesn’t harm the ozone.

-GAC Services is a family-owned and operated business that has been serving the Gaithersburg, Maryland, area for over 50 years with factory-trained and nationally certified technicians.
+GAC Services is a family-owned and -operated business that has served the Gaithersburg, Maryland, area for over 50 years with factory-trained and nationally certified technicians.
 With our upfront pricing and 100% service satisfaction guarantee, we’re the company you need to call for quality AC service in Maryland.

 Contact GAC Services at (240) 233-8498 to schedule an AC inspection today!